 Tom has acted in some 40 shows and produced over 100 plays, special events, festivals and community programs.
 He was director of cultural development at Peoples Housing, in north Rogers Park, Chicago, where he created a community arts program that blended the arts, education and micro-enterprise.
 Tom was elected to the Abraham Lincoln Elementary School’s Local School Council and served from 2004 to 2006.

 Tom was the Green Party candidate for the position of President of the Board of Commissioners of Cook County in November 2010 election.
-Tom is extremely proud to announce the launch of a new civic project, The CivicLab, a space where activists, educators, coders and designers meet to collaborate, teach, and build tools for civic engagement.
+Tom is extremely proud to announce the launch of a new civic project, The CivicLab, a co-working space where activists, educators, coders and designers come to work, collaborate, teach, and build tools for civic engagement.
 The space is located in Chicago’s West Loop at 114 N. Aberdeen.

 He is the lead organizer for the TIF Illumination Project that is investigating and explaining the impacts of Tax Increment Financing districts on a ward-by-ward basis.
 Tom and the TIF Illumination Project are profiled in the cover story of the July 22, 2013 issue of The Nation entitled “Chicago Rising!”
+He has presented on how TIFs impact neighborhoods all over the city.

 Tom consulted with the Rockford Housing Authority on a local economic development program that combines the arts and creative enterprise.